There will never be a shortage of things for you to do and people that want your time.

 When I feel like I’m drowning, the first thing I do is list what’s both important and urgent.
 Usually, it’s urgent things that masquerade as important, which are things you can and should defer.

-I narrow down to a list of 3 items that are both urgent and important, written on a post-it note.
+I narrow it down to a list of 3 items that are both urgent and important, written on a Post-it note.

 Then I give myself permission to ignore everything else.